matsen/teaching/courses/GS541/index.md

 ### Homework

-* Watch introduction to phylogenetic likelihood video
+* Watch introduction to phylogenetic models video
 * Get programs working if they aren't already